 Our symptoms may vary, but we share a common bond: we are powerless over food and our lives are unmanageable.
-This common problem has led those in OA to seek and find a common solution in the Twelve Steps, the Twelve Traditions, and nine tools of Overeaters Anonymous.
+This common problem has led those in OA to seek and find a common solution in the Twelve Steps, the Twelve Traditions, and the nine tools of Overeaters Anonymous.

 OA is not affiliated with any public or private organization, political movement, ideology, or religious doctrine; we take no position on outside issues.
 Members attend meetings and work the Twelve Steps to achieve abstinence and freedom from compulsive eating.
 We encourage you to attend at least six different meetings to see if OA is for you.
 You can also call the hotline (801-997-0548 text).

 The concept of abstinence is the basis of OA’s program of recovery.
-By admitting inability to control compulsive overeating in the past and abandoning the idea that all one needs is “a little willpower,” it becomes possible to abstain from overeating — one day at a time.
+By admitting the inability to control compulsive overeating in the past and abandoning the idea that all one needs is “a little willpower,” it becomes possible to abstain from overeating — one day at a time.

 While a diet can help us lose weight, it often intensifies the compulsion to overeat.
 The solution offered by OA does not include diet tips.
 We don’t furnish food plans or diets, counseling services, hospitalization, or treatment; nor do we participate in or conduct research and training in the field of eating disorders.

 We offer unconditional acceptance and support through readily available OA meetings, which are self-supported through voluntary contributions.